flamewing/sonic-gens-hud/readme.txt

  	speed if you hold the 'C' button for the next two frames (so for optimal benefit, you should avoid using that button); for S2 and SCD, this speed is calculated as it will be without holding the forward direction, due to the air speed cap in those games.
+Also, lines show the level edges so that you know where you will be stopped.
  *	Boss HUDs, showing number of hits, a timer showing remaining invulnerability time (in frames) and position (pixel level).
 S2 Boom and SCD do not feature boss HUDs, but all other games in the compatibility list do.